alliancecoder/learning-s3/README.md

 aws s3 mb s3://quarkus.s3.quickstart --profile localstack --endpoint-url=http://localhost:8008
 ```

+> **_NOTE:_** The default setting for quarkus.http.limits.max-body-size is 10240K.
+This may limit your ability to upload multipart files larger than the default.
+If you want to upload larger files, you will need to set this limit explicitly.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: